OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 or single.
 The default setting is 'auto', meaning Suricata selects full or single based on the algorithm you use.
 'Full' means that every group has its own MPM-context, and 'single' that all groups share one MPM-context.
-The two algorithms ac and ac-gfbs are new in 1.03.
-These algorithms use a single MPM-context if the Sgh-MPM-context setting is 'auto'.
+The algorithm "ac" uses a single MPM-context if the Sgh-MPM-context setting is 'auto'.
 The rest of the algorithms use full in that case.

 The inspection-recursion-limit option has to mitigate that possible bugs in Suricata cause big problems.
 Often Suricata has to deal with